syncfusion-content/wpf-docs/wpf/Updown/Formatting.md

 ## Decimal digit

-The [NumberDecimalDigits](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~NumberDecimalDigits.html) property is used to specify the number of digits to be displayed after the decimal point in the WPF [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.
+The [NumberDecimalDigits](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~NumberDecimalDigits.html) property is used to specify the number of digits to be displayed after the decimal point in the [UpDown](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown.html) control.

 {% tabs %}